 At $10,000, the investment strategy is ‘fully diversified’ across Australian, Global, Emerging Markets, Bonds, Cash and Gold (although they told me they will be looking to fix this soon so that even people buying in with the minimum balance can expect to be fully diversified from day 1 soon).

-My plan is to monitor the performance of my Stockspot holdings and see how they perform against my other investments over time – the idea being if they outperform my ETFs, then it kind of makes sense to invest more in Stockspot – especially since it is all automated and done for me.
+My plan was to monitor the performance of my Stockspot holdings and see how they perform against my other investments over time – the idea being if they outperform my ETFs, then it kind of makes sense to invest more in Stockspot – especially since it is all automated and done for me.
+I actually contributed $20,000 all up over the past few years, but recently withdrew my entire balance (which was approx $20,300) because I am going to be refinancing my investment property shortly and needed access to some funds to keep the bank happy.

 Frequently asked questions about Stockspot

-Answers to some of the most frequently asked questions about Stockspot
+Answers to some of the most frequently asked questions about Stockspot, some of which has been provided by Stockspots media team.

 How to use stockspot themes